Oneida Limited: Advertising

-Oneida also focused on print advertisements in home, fashion, bridal, and epicurean publications.
-It was also one of the first to employ celebrity spokespeople such as Bob Hope.
+Oneida also focused on print advertisements in home, fashion, bridal, and epicurean publications, and was one of the first to employ celebrity spokespeople such as Bob Hope.
 Oneida inaugurated the practice by employing Irene Castle to promote its wares.

 During the 1960s, Deutsch Inc. worked on Oneida's advertising.
 More recently, Oneida's advertising campaigns have won several Clio Awards.

 Brands

 Oneida Limited serves various customer segments by selling different brands of banquetware, flatware, glassware, and tableware.
 Its foodservice industry brands are Schonwald, Sant'Andrea, Oneida, and Buffalo.
 Its consumer products include the Oneida, Westminster and Stanley Rogers brands.

 Schonwald

 Oneida Limited is the exclusive American marketer and distributor of Schonwald foodservice dinnerware.
 The line is known for its trendsetting designs, advanced technology, and high quality.
 Schonwald is the company's 5-star luxury brand of foodservice dinnerware.

 Sant'Andrea

 Oneida Limited established the European-based Sant'Andrea brand in 1990.
 The line focuses on premium stainless steel or traditional silverplate flatware.
 Oneida, through its Italian subsidiary, Sant'Andrea, S.r.l., acquired Table Top Engineering & Design, S.r.l. in 1998.
 TTE&D had been the primary manufacturer of its Sant'Andrea line of fine foodservice dinnerware.